Missing Maddie McCann: Woman claims to be her

 The family tried to ask Julia to stop threatening and accusing her online, but without success.
 Now she’s more concerned about the hatred the young woman might face if her claim were officially disproved and it was established that she wasn’t Maddie McCann.
 A Swiss software already compared photos of the two girls and excludes any resemblance.

 The allegations against the family are great.
 Julia claimed she heard her mother once say something along the lines of, “I don’t know why we have this girl, she’s always been a troublemaker since we took her in”.
 That said the private detective Dr. Fia Johansson, with whom Julia now works, opposite The Sun.
 The young woman also claimed to have been abused by a pedophile from Germany.
-The family, meanwhile, are refusing to do a DNA test, according to Johansson. (nz)
+Meanwhile, according to Johansson, the family refuses to do a DNA test. (nz)

 #Missing #Maddie #McCann #Woman #claims